ruchikakumbhar10/Smartphone-EDA-Project/README.md

 ## 📌 Overview

-This project explores how smartphone features such as RAM, Storage, Processor Speed, 5G support, Fast charging, and Brand influence pricing in the Indian Smartphone Market.
+This project explores how Smartphone features such as RAM, Storage, Processor Speed, 5G support, Fast charging, and Brand influence pricing in the Indian Smartphone Market.

 Using Python and visual analytics, a detailed Exploratory Data Analysis (EDA) was performed to Identify price trends, feature impact, and Product segmentation across brands.